 - Check with your bank whether your ATM card will work overseas and if there are international transaction fees.

-- Register with your bank the period you expect to be away.
+- Register with your bank for the period you expect to be away.

 - Protect your credit card.

-- Make two copies of your credit and ATM cards, and other valuable documents, such as your travel insurance policy, passport and visa.
-Keep one copy with you in a separate place to the original and leave the other copy with someone at home.
+- Make two copies of your credit and ATM cards and other valuable documents, such as your travel insurance policy, passport and visa.
+Keep one copy with you separate from the original and leave the other copy with someone at home.